WordPress/plugin-check/docs/creating-a-static-check.md

   - `$line (int)` - The line on which the message occurred.
 Default 0 (unknown line).
   - `$column (int)` - The column on which the message occurred.
 Default 0 (unknown column).

-In addition to adding messages, the `Check_Result` instance also provides access to the `Plugin_Context`.
-The plugin context is useful for getting the plugins path and urls when performing checks.
+In addition to adding messages, the `Check_Result` instance also provides access to the plugin's `Check_Context`.
+The plugin context is useful for getting the plugin's path and URL when performing checks.

-Below is an example showing how to access the plugin context and add messages using the `Check_Results` instance.
+Below is an example showing how to access the plugin context and add messages using the `Check_Result` instance.

 ```php
 /**